KK-777-BIT/MIMPDE/README.md

-Mutual Information-Guided Multi-Population Differential Evolution with Dynamic Resource Allocation for Gene Selection There are some caveats to running this code: 1、To illustrate, only a subset of the complete dataset is provided here as an example.
+Mutual Information-Guided Multi-Population Differential Evolution with Dynamic Resource Allocation for Gene Selection.
+There are some caveats to running this code: 1、To illustrate, only a subset of the complete dataset is provided here as an example.
 The entire dataset can be obtained from http://featureselection.asu.edu.
 2、After downloading the raw dataset from a public database, preprocessing steps should be performed to convert the dataset into feat and label format for algorithm readability.